benjamincrozat/content/posts/laravel-validation.md

     'email' => 'required|email',
 ], [
-    'email.required' => 'We definitely need your email address!', 'email.email' => 'Hmm, that doesn't look like a valid email.', ]);
+    'email.required' => 'We definitely need your email address!', 'email.email' => "Hmm, that doesn't look like a valid email.", ]);
 ```